 }

-# Results measured across 50 similar variants:
+# Results measured on 50 similar variants:

 # baseline → 64% success